mythril-forge/homebrew-classes/sorcerer/metamagic/metamagic-extended-spell.md

 ### Extended Spell
-***Cost: 1 point***
+**Cost:** variable

-When you cast a spell that has a duration of 1 minute or longer, you can spend 1 sorcery point to double its duration.
+When you cast a spell that has a duration greater than one round, you can spend a number of sorcery points equal to the spell's conversion rate to double its duration.
+If you do so, you also have advantage on any concentration checks made to maintain this spell.

-In addition, you have advantage on any concentration checks made to maintain this spell.
+This metamagic's cost is 1 sorcery point if the spell that you cast is a cantrip.